 At NXTerra, we see the genius of sustainability studies and the term sustainable development, and we credit the work that practitioners do for their great ingenuity and positive interventions in the unfolding climate crisis.

 For an informal proof of this assertion, try finding a single extractive multinational corporation engaged in the most harmful carbon extractive industries whose web site mission statement does not proclaim a guiding sustainability doctrine.
+See for example the ExxonMobile website.
+Such companies are making powerful sustainability promises, but to what effect?

 We urgently need fresh approaches that more directly confront the climate crisis at every scale, with more diverse actors (what conventional sustainability studies calls “stakeholders”) in all fields of human endeavor.